-In this edition of “Faculty Focus,” we spoke with Dr. Stacy Fisher, Assistant Professor in the Touro University Nevada School of Physical Therapy.
+In this edition of “Faculty Focus,” we spoke with Dr. Stacy Fisher, Associate Professor in the Touro University Nevada School of Physical Therapy.

 Where did you grow up and what was it like?

 My family moved to Las Vegas in 1971 and I’ve been here ever since.
 I loved school, loved reading, and love this city.
 I went to Valley High School, at a time when there were only about seven or eight high schools in town.
 I was fortunate to have some really good educators.